semz-ui/goalsbndfront/README.md

 created a filter method array to help search for a user goal

+react-toastify was used to alert the user if the login was successful or there was an error during registration or login

 You can access the app from => https://mikegoals-app.herokuapp.com/